 Don’t borrow any more than you absolutely have to on student loans.
 College is expensive, even before you start paying interest on borrowed money.

-Lesson 5: Keep an emergency fund
+Lesson 5: Keep an emergency cash stash

 Among the unanticipated situations you may face: